 Paul’s Scriptural timeline is difficult to put together in a cohesive manner resulting in considerable controversy about the specific dates of his ministry.
-However, what makes this a doable enterprise is that there are interlock dates with historical figures throughout his life, making dating somewhat less ambiguous.
-In his book A Chronology of Paul’s Life, Robert Jewett attempts to trace out the lifespan of Paul against these historical figures whose dates are known.
-This interlocks Paul’s history with these historical figures provided a baseline upon which the rest of his life history can be laid out in a cohesive manner.
+However, this is a doable enterprise because there are interlock dates with historical figures throughout his life, making dating somewhat less ambiguous.
+In his book A Chronology of Paul’s Life, Robert Jewett attempts to trace the lifespan of Paul against these historical figures whose dates are known.
+This interlocks Paul’s history with these historical figures and provided a baseline upon which the rest of his life history can be laid out in a cohesive manner.

 Broad Outline of Paul’s Life and Conversion Date